nayoon210/2018projectA/README.md

 # 2018projectA

-This is for learning how to use GitHub
+This is test for learning how to use GitHub